zenml-io/zenml/examples/kserve_deployment/README.md

 ## 🔦 Run TensorFlow Pipeline

-[MLServer](https://github.com/SeldonIO/MLServer) is a Python library that aims to provide an easy way to start serving your machine learning models through a REST and gRPC interface.
-Out of the box, MLServer comes with a set of pre-packaged runtimes which let you interact with a subset of common frameworks.
-(e.g. Scikit-Learn, XGBoost, LightGBM, MLflow etc.)
+[TFServing](https://www.tensorflow.org/tfx/guide/serving) TensorFlow Serving is a flexible, high-performance serving system for machine learning models, designed for production environments.
+TensorFlow Serving makes it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs.
+TensorFlow Serving provides out-of-the-box integration with TensorFlow models, but can be easily extended to serve other types of models and data.

 The TensorFlow pipeline consists of the following steps:
 * importer - Load the MNIST handwritten digits dataset from the TensorFlow library
 * train - Train a Support Vector Classifier model using the training dataset.
 * evaluate - Evaluate the model using the test dataset.
 * deployment_trigger - Verify if the newly trained model exceeds the threshold and if so, deploy the model.
-* model_deployer - Deploy the TensorFlow model to the KServe model server using the SKLearn MLServer runtime. the model_deployer is a ZenML built-in step that takes care of the preparing of the model to the right format for the runtime servers.
-In this case, the ZenML will be saving a file with name `model.joblib` in the artifact store which is the format that the runtime servers expect.
+* model_deployer - Deploy the TensorFlow model to the KServe model server using the TFServing runtime server. the model_deployer is a ZenML built-in step that takes care of the preparing of the model to the [right format](https://www.tensorflow.org/guide/saved_model) for the runtime servers.
+In this case, the ZenML will be saving a file with name `tf.saved_model` in the artifact store which is the format that the runtime servers expect.

 ### 🏃️ Run the code
 To run the training/deployment TensorFlow pipeline: